 To avoid being scammed or taken advantage of, learn what the denominations are for bills and coin for any foreign country you'll be traveling to.
 Denominations in other countries do not work the same as they do in the United States-for example, some have coin instead of bills for smaller denominations.

 Good news: There are no foreign transaction fees when you use your WSECU debit or credit card internationally.
 However, be aware that most financial institutions pass along the amount they're charged for the currency conversion and some of the major banks also often tack on an extra percentage for profit.

 Take normal precautions as you would at home:

 - Be aware of your surroundings.

 - Ensure you are in a well-lit, public location.
 We recommend using ATMs inside financial institutions rather than freestanding machines.

 - Leave if you notice anything or anyone who looks suspicious.

-- Be aware that there will likely be an ATM surcharge fee (in addition to the 1% foreign transaction amount), which will vary from institution to institution.
+- Be aware that there will likely be an ATM surcharge fee (in addition to any applicable foreign transaction fees), which will vary from institution to institution.

 Keep an eye on your account.